markhork8s/markhor/README.md

 Markhor is a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) meant to let your devs deploy [SOPS](https://github.com/getsops/sops)-encrypted Secrets inside your cluster.
 Lightweight, flexible and reliable.

+> ️ℹ️ If you prefer to watch a video instead of reading, we got you covered: https://youtu.be/GMt8nquAGdw 👈

 ---

 **Jump to section**: